Dwight

 Castles of France: Château de Joux

-The Château de Joux, already chronicled here, sits on a bluff overlooking the "Cluse de Pontarlier", and the road beneath is one of the few really good ways through the Jura mountains, from all of northern Europe through the Franche-Comté region to Vallorbe in Switzerland and out onto the Swiss Plateau and the Lake Geneva region, eventually to northern Italy.
+The Château de Joux sits on a bluff overlooking the "Cluse de Pontarlier", and the road beneath is one of the few really good ways through the Jura mountains, from all of northern Europe through the Franche-Comté region out onto the Swiss Plateau and the Lake Geneva region, eventually to northern Italy.
 For serious fans of the military architecture of Marshal Vauban (portrait right), this place is a kind of Mecca as it were.

-Our Alison's here from Santiago, Chile, for a month of meetings at her European Southern Observatory headquarters near Munich, Germany, and at conferences in Madrid, Spain, and Manchester, England, and has scrounged a week free for a visit to the Old Dad in Switzerland.
+Our Alison's here from Santiago, Chile, for a month of meetings at her European Southern Observatory headquarters near Munich and at conferences in Madrid and Manchester, and has scrounged a week free to visit to the Old Dad in Switzerland.

 It's a rainy and non-hikey day, so we're looking for a high-yield sightseeing attraction somewhere nearby and the Château de Joux, first built in A.D.
-1034, looks like a reliable destination, 18 September 2007.
-That scaffolding on the right, just beneath the medieval stairway up into the keep, is called a "ha ha", because that's what you would say when attackers would dash up the stairway to hurt you and you would collapse the stair at that point.
+1034, is a reliable destination, 18 September 2007.
+The scaffolding on the right, just beneath the medieval stairway up into the keep, is called a "ha ha", because that's what you would say when attackers would dash up the stairway to hurt you and you would collapse the stair at that point.
 Ha ha.
 Demonically Wolfowitzian.

-The courtyard just inside the 17th century Vauban fortifications and making our way up into the medieval portions of the old pile.
-(Vauban's portrait is at the top of this page.)
+In the courtyard just inside the 17th century Vauban fortifications, we're making our way up into the medieval portions of the old pile.

 Alison and a busload of French older persons and very older persons (it's mid-September, all the working-age people are chiseling away at the mineface.)